EclipsingLines/trackjammer-user-manual/getting-started/index.md

 ### "Can I use it without a Launchpad?"

 Yes, but with limited functionality.
-The software interface provides all features, but the Launchpad integration is central to the intended workflow.
+Not recommended with the current version.

 Other grid controllers might be implemented in the future.